Kokonico/ObjLog/README.md

 Feel free to!
 This project is licensed under the Zlib license, so you can use it in any project, commercial or not, as long as you give credit to the original author (me) and don't claim it as your own.

 ## I want to contribute!
 Feel free to!
-Just fork the repo, make your changes, and submit a pull request!
+Fork the repo, make your changes, and submit a pull request!
 I'll review it, and if it's good, I'll merge it!

 (for more information, see [CONTRIBUTING](CONTRIBUTING.md))